kuoalan/Amazon-Buddy/README.md

 ## Features
 ### Provides shopping information conveniently on the Amazon product page
-* Obtains price and review score data from CamelCamelCamel and ReviewMeta via AJAX requests and regular expression matching.
+* Obtains price and review score data from CamelCamelCamel and ReviewMeta via AJAX requests and regular expression matching (no official API).
 ## Requirements
 ### Google Chrome
 * Download and install the appropriate version of Google Chrome for your operating system.